Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 An ObjectExplorer allows one to "drill down" through submorphs of submorphs.
 An Inspector shows only a single object (one level).

 In the mini-Workspace pane, ObjectExplorer binds #self to the value of the selected (hilighted) object.
-An Inspector binds #self to the object being selected no matter which instance variable is hilighted.
+An Inspector binds #self to the object being inspected no matter which instance variable is hilighted.

 I selected the #location instance variable in each inspector asked 'self class' and clicked command-p (Print-It).
 You can see the result.